Iraqi authorities say a car bomb attack at a market has killed at least 14 people and wounded dozens of others in central Iraq.

-There was no immediate claim of responsibility for Monday's attacks, but al-Qaida's branch in Iraq has frequently used suicide bombers and car bombs against Shi'ite civilians in an effort to undermine the Shi'ite-led government.
+There was no immediate claim of responsibility, but al-Qaida's branch in Iraq has frequently used suicide bombers and car bombs against Shi'ite civilians in an effort to undermine the Shi'ite-led government.
 The group's ideology considers Shi'ites heretics.

 Deadly violence has climbed to its highest level since 2008, and analysts express fears that Iraq is sliding back into a Sunni-Shi'ite civil war.